 - Wears a body harness equipped with an 18-inch rest lanyard;

-- Keeps both hands free when climbing the fixed ladder; and
+- Keeps both hands free of objects when climbing the fixed ladder; and

 - Uses fall protection after reaching the work position (§1910.28(b)(10)(ii)(A) – (D)).